akshaybabloo/php-mysql-notes/README.md

 ### 2.2 Comments in PHP

-There are different ways to comment in PHP, they are as follows:
+There are different ways to comment in PHP; they are as follows:

 ```php
 // single line commenting